“A Conversation with Sherrilyn Ifill"

 In 2013, Ifill was invited back to the Legal Defense Fund – this time to lead the organization as its 7th Director-Counsel.
 In that role, Ifill increased the visibility and engagement of the organization in litigating cutting-edge and urgent civil rights issues and elevating the organization’s decades-long leadership fighting voter suppression, inequity in education, and racial discrimination in the criminal justice system.
 At critical moments during national political and civil rights crises, Ifill’s voice and vision have powerfully influenced our national dialogue.
 Ifill is a frequent public commentator on racial justice issues, known for her fact-based, richly contextualized analysis of complex racial issues.
 She is a trusted and valued advisor to civic and community leaders, national civil rights colleagues, and business leaders.

 Among many honors, Ifill is the recipient of numerous honorary degrees, and was recently named one of TIME Magazine’s Women of the Year.
-In 2021, she was named one of TIME Magazine’s 100 Most Influential People in the world in 2021, one of Glamour Magazine’s Women of the Year, honored with a 2021 Spirit of Excellence Award by the American Bar Association, and named Attorney of the Year by The American Lawyer in 2020.
-In 2022, Ifill joined The Ford Foundation organization as a Senior Fellow and will receive the prestigious Brandeis Medal, named for Supreme Court Justice Louis D. Brandeis, and the American Bar Association’s Thurgood Marshall Award.
+In 2021, she was named one of TIME Magazine’s 100 Most Influential People in the world in 2021, one of Glamour Magazine’s Women of the Year, and honored with a 2021 Spirit of Excellence Award by the American Bar Association.
+She was named Attorney of the Year by The American Lawyer in 2020.
+In 2022, Ifill joined The Ford Foundation organization as a Senior Fellow, received the prestigious Brandeis Medal, named for Supreme Court Justice Louis D. Brandeis, and the American Bar Association’s Thurgood Marshall Award.

 Video Introducing Sherrilyn Ifill